25 July 2017

 VARN Original Research: You Won’t Believe How Many People Don’t Recognise Paid Ads in Google.

-Since the original survey was carried out, Google have made several rounds of changes to the way that adverts are presented in search results.
-We ran the same survey again to find out what impact these changes would have on users’ awareness of the adverts, and found that as the Ads have started to blend in more with the organic search results, the number of people who are unable to recognise them has increased by 17.8% over 18 months.
+Since the original survey was carried out, Google has made several rounds of changes to the way that adverts are presented in search results.
+We ran the same survey again to find out what impact these changes would have on users’ awareness of the adverts and found that as the Ads have started to blend in more with the organic search results, the number of people who are unable to recognise them has increased by 16.4% over 18 months.